Royal Park Golf Club

-Situated on the northern boundary of Royal Park, Melbourne, Victoria, the Royal Park Golf Course is a 9-hole golf course located only 3 km from the city.
+Situated on the northern boundary of Royal Park, Melbourne, Victoria, Australia, the Royal Park Golf Course is a 9-hole golf course located only 3 km from the city.
 It has the honour of being possibly the only golf course with both tram and trains running through it: the route 58 tram and Upfield railway line (Royal Adelaide Golf Club only has a railway line running through it).

 The Royal Park Golf Club, formed in 1903, has been the nursery for many golfers who went on to make a mark in the golfing world, including Peter Thomson (club champion at the age of 16, in 1945) who won the Open Championship (sometimes known as the British Open) 5 times, as well as Gus Jackson and Mick Ryan.

 History

 Between the years of 1890 and 1903 golf was played in Royal Park, Melbourne, but without a proper golf course.
 It wasn't until 1903 that a group of golf enthusiasts met at the Parkville Hotel to discuss forming a club.
 For a nominal rent, sufficient land for an 18-hole course was obtained from the Royal Park Trustees and the Royal Park Golf Course was built and maintained by volunteers and club members.

 Membership numbers had fallen so low by 1911 that members could not afford the upkeep on the 18-hole course and it was reduced to 9 holes.
 But that didn't stop the junior pennant team winning all its matches 8 years later in 1919 to win the flag.

 The members made small improvements to the course, with approval from the Royal Park Trustees.
 In 1934 control of Royal Park changed from the Trustees to the Melbourne City Council (City of Melbourne).
 Immediate improvements to the golf course included mowing of the fairways and bunkers and mounds being added to the course layout.

 Royal Park has been the mother club for many notable golfers who went on to make their mark in the golfing world.
 These include: